-There’s a good chance that you belong to a Texas winery’s wine club.
+There’s a good chance that you belong to a Texas winery’s wine club or some of the best-rated wine clubs in the US, such as Winc.
 When you receive your wine club shipment either in person or via shipping, there is most always something included with the wines to tell you what wines you just received.
 All wineries have different inserts and brochures for their wines.
 What are the different types of inserts and what is the best?

 Let’s start with the looks.
 An insert can be as plain as a black and white photocopied letter sized piece of paper.
 Or the next step up would be a colored photocopied piece of paper.
 Next you can tell when a winery uses a printing company as the paper is usually glossy with colored print and photos.
 This can be a single double-sided piece of paper or the large sized paper folded into a four-page brochure.
 A winery can also produce a package insert with an envelope including separate card stock sheets resulting in multiple pieces of information about the wine club shipment.